-This is an elective science course and does not count towards your science graduation requirement nor does it serve as a prerequisite for Advanced Placement science courses.
-Earned credit will be applied to the student's overall graduation credit total.
+This is an elective course housed within the science department; however, it does not count towards a student's science graduation requirement and it does not serve as a prerequisite for other science courses.

 A.P.
 Research: Science engages students in an exploration of an academic topic, problem, or issue that interests them.
 With the assistance of a research advisor/mentor, students design, plan, and conduct a year-long research-based investigation.
 Students further their skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question.
 Students must submit an academic paper and orally defend their research to the College Board for evaluation and scoring.
 NCAA approved course.